 Mexican cocktails with Mexican beer, beer cocktails, rum, gin, vodka, whiskey, wine and tequila… Awamori is also available.

-−You also serve craft gin from Masahiro Shuzo, right?
+−You also serve craft gin from Masahiro distillery, right?
 Why did you decide to add it to the menu?

 I thought it was interesting that they used materials from the prefecture, such as “piparch” spice and roselle.
 Maybe it’s because it’s based on Awamori, but it’s heavier and spicier than Tanqueray or Bombay.
 I like the gusto of it.

-−Do you have any cocktails that use Masahiro Okinawa Gin?
+−Do you have any cocktails that use Masahiro Okinawa Craft Gin?

 There is “Passion Gin and Tonic” that’s only when passion fruit is available, so I think it will be available from June to August.

-−Can you recommend a menu item for Borrachos to pair with Masahiro Okinawa Gin?
+−Can you recommend a menu item for Borrachos to pair with Masahiro Okinawa Craft Gin?

 I let the pan real hot and fry the head shrimp, then season with lime and salt.
 After that, I add more gin and fry them quickly.